MostAwesomeDude/construct/docs/intro.rst

 * Executable binaries formats like ELF32, PE32
 * Filesystem layouts like Ext2, Fat16, MBR

-See more examples of `file formats <https://github.com/construct/construct/tree/master/construct/examples/formats>`_ and `network protocols <https://github.com/construct/construct/tree/master/construct/examples/protocols>`_ in the repository.
+See more examples in `current gallery <https://github.com/construct/construct/tree/master/gallery>`_ and in `deprecated gallery <https://github.com/construct/construct/tree/master/deprecated_examples>`_.

 Development and support
 -------------------------
 Please use `github issues <https://github.com/construct/construct/issues>`_ to ask general questions, make feature requests (and vote for them), report issues and bugs, and to submit PRs.
 Feel free to request any changes that would support your project.
-There is also a `Gitter chat <https://gitter.im/construct-construct/Lobby>`_ but using Issues is highly recommended.
+There is also a `gitter chat <https://gitter.im/construct-construct/Lobby>`_ but using Issues is highly recommended.

 Main documentation is at `readthedocs <http://construct.readthedocs.org>`_, which is substantial.
 Source is at `github <https://github.com/construct/construct>`_.
 Releases are available at `pypi <https://pypi.org/project/construct/>`_.

 Requirements
 --------------
-Construct should run on any Python 2.7 3.3 3.4 3.5 3.6 3.7 pypy pypy3 implementation.
-Recommended is 3.6 because it supports ordered keyword arguments, and pypy because it achieves much better performance.
+Construct should run on CPython 2.7 3.3 3.4 3.5 3.6 3.7 and PyPy 2.7 3.5 implementations.
+Recommended is CPython 3.6 and PyPy (any version) because they support ordered keyword arguments, and also PyPy achieves much better performance.
+Therefore PyPy would be most recommended.

-Enum34 is optional if you want Enum EnumFlags to take labels from IntEnum IntFlag instances.
+Enum34 is optional if you want Enum EnumFlags to take labels from IntEnum IntFlag.

 Numpy is optional, if you want to serialize arrays using Numpy protocol.
 Otherwise arrays can still be serialized using PrefixedArray.